MichaelCade/90DaysOfDevOps/Days/day71.md

 ## What is Jenkins?

-Jenkins is a continuous integration tool that allows continuous development, test and deployment of newly created code.
+Jenkins is a continuous integration tool that allows continuous development, testing and deployment of newly created code.

 There are two ways we can achieve this with either nightly builds or continuous development.
-The first option is that our developers are developing throughout the day on their tasks and come the end of the set day they push their changes to the source code repository.
-Then during the night we run our unit tests and build of the software.
+The first option is that our developers are developing throughout the day on their tasks and come to the end of the set day they push their changes to the source code repository.
+Then during the night we run our unit tests and build the software.
 This could be deemed as the old way to integrate all code.

 ![](Images/Day71_CICD1.png)